PicNet/Centazio/src/readme.md

   - functions currently work out their triggers, we should allow using FunctionConfig to override this
   - read vs promote/write should now have separate default refresh rates since read can trigger others
 - `centazio host run Centazio.Sample` is showing lots of `function is already running, ignoring run`
-- aws/azure should have their own defaults (like default cron)
 - defaults should also specify default cron for read/promote/write functions
 - function cron trigger should translate to AWS/Azure trigger, no need to have two levels of cron triggers
 - use picnet github to host publicly